Sarah627/Java_miniatures/README.md

 - In Java, method overloading is a technique that allow methods to behave differently based on various factors.

-- `Method Overloading` or Compile-time Polymorphism -will be discussed latter in OOP chapters- Method overloading occurs when multiple methods in the same class have the same name but different parameter lists (different number of parameters, types, or both).
+- `Method Overloading` or Compile-time Polymorphism - will be discussed later in OOP chapters - Method overloading occurs when multiple methods in the same class have the same name but different parameter lists (different number of parameters, types, or both).
 This is resolved at compile time, meaning the Java compiler decides which method to call based on the method signature.

   - **Purpose**: To create several versions of the same method that can handle different input data.
   - **When Used**: When you need the same method name to perform different operations based on the input parameters.